1995 Northern Illinois Huskies football team

 The 1995 Northern Illinois Huskies football team represented Northern Illinois University as a member of the Big West Conference during the 1995 NCAA Division I-A football season.
 Led by Charlie Sadler in his fifth and final season as head coach, the Huskies compiled an overall record of 3–8 with a mark of 3–3 in conference play, tying for fourth place in the Big West.
 Northern Illinois played home games at Huskie Stadium in DeKalb, Illinois.
+Running back Charles Talley led the team with 1,540 rushing yards, an average of 140.0 yards per game and 5.4 yards per carry.